Hadamard-Hitchcock decompositions: identifiability and computation: Introduction

 The other crucial ingredient in our approach to identifiability of \ref{eqn_hhd}s is developed thoroughly in \cref{sec_rk1permpres}.
 It is the new concept of a \emph{rank-$1$ permutation}, which we believe could be of independent interest.
 In particular, we present the efficient \cref{alg_rank1_permutation} that finds, if possible, a permutation of a tuple of $r_1\cdots r_m$ numbers into a rank-$1$ tensor in $\Bbbk^{r_1 \times \cdots \times r_m}$.

 In \cref{sec:identifiability}, we prove \emph{generic identifiability} of \ref{eqn_hhd}s when $R=r_1\cdots r_m$ is sufficiently small.
 That is, identifiability holds on a Zariski open subset of \ref{eqn_hhd}s.
-The main idea is to expand an \ref{eqn_hhd} as a Hitchcock decomposition by using the distributivity between the sum and the Hadamard product.\footnote{In the statistical context, this means that we (temporarily) interpret the hidden variables $Y_1,\ldots,Y_m$ with $Y_k\in[r_k]$ as a unique hidden variable with $R = r_1\cdots r_m$ states.} If the (reshaped) Kruskal criterion guarantees that such a Hitchcock decomposition is $R$-identifiable, then we show, based on the results of \cref{sec_rk1permpres}, that the rank-$1$ terms in the \ref{eqn_hhd} can be recovered, up to certain group actions.
+The main idea is to expand an \ref{eqn_hhd} as a Hitchcock decomposition by using the distributivity between the sum and the Hadamard product.\footnote{In the statistical context, this means that we (temporarily) interpret the hidden variables $Y_1,\ldots,Y_m$ with $Y_k\in[r_k]$ as a unique hidden variable with $R = r_1\cdots r_m$ states.} If the (reshaped) Kruskal criterion guarantees that such a Hitchcock decomposition is $R$-identifiable, then we show, based on the results of \cref{sec_rk1permpres}, that the rank-$1$ terms in the \ref{eqn_hhd} can be recovered {mathematically}, up to certain group actions. {Since $R$-identifiability of CPDs holds only for tensors of order three and higher, it is henceforth assumed that $d \ge 3$.}